 It may sound like you only get these perks with the Southwest Rapid Rewards® Premier Business Credit Card.
 That’s not the case, though: Every Southwest customer gets access.

 Enjoy lost luggage reimbursement, which offers coverage if you or your immediate family members’ bags are damaged or lost by your carrier.
 Each passenger is covered for up to $3,000.

 If your carrier fails to transfer your bags on time, you may have to shell out money for essential purchases like toiletries and clothing.
 Baggage delay insurance covers you for eligible expenses — up to $100 a day for three days.

 On each eligible item you purchase with your card, you receive extended warranty protection of up to a year.
 You may also receive purchase protection, which reimburses you up to $10,000 per claim if your purchases are damaged or stolen.

 Employee cards at no additional cost.

 Add employees as authorized users to your account, then set individual spending limits for each card.
 You’ll earn rewards on your employees’ spending.

 What to watch out for

-Compare other Chase credit cards
+Compare business credit cards

-What you should know before applying
+What should I know before I apply?